Change Visitor Type Sign up to our newsletter

 • To qualify, the investor must be an individual who is resident in the UK both at the time the gain accrued and at the time the shares are issued.
 (CGT disposal relief is available to certain trusts).

-• Unlike claiming CGT disposal relief on gains generated by an EIS investee company, it’s not necessary to claim EIS income tax relief to obtain deferral relief.
+• Unlike claiming CGT disposal relief on gains generated by an EIS investee company, it’s not necessary to claim EIS income tax relief to obtain EIS deferral relief.

 • The amount of the gains that may be deferred is limited only by the amount subscribed for eligible shares in an EIS qualifying company.